SystemsApproach/private5g/software/scale.rst

 .. code-block::

-   root@host:/workdir# make aether-k8s-install
+   $ make aether-k8s-install
-   root@host:/workdir# make aether-5gc-install
+   $ make aether-5gc-install
-   root@host:/workdir# make aeither-amp-install
+   $ aeither-amp-install
-   root@host:/workdir# make aether-gnbsim-install
+   $ make aether-gnbsim-install
-   root@host:/workdir# make aether-gnbsim-run
+   $ make aether-gnbsim-run

 This will run the same gNBsim test case as before, but originating in a separate VM.
 We will return to options for scaling up the gNBsim